UX design is thriving.

 “Complete these steps to get the most out of LinkedIn”…

-After I have completed these to-dos, I had a decent public profile and a decent knowledge of the product itself.
+After I had completed these to-dos, I had a decent public profile and a decent knowledge of the product itself.
 I was fully onboard.

 In order to onboard your users effectively, you can integrate checklists into your onboarding process.
 They help guide your users through their baby steps until they reach their “Aha!” moments.